Compare FMLA protections to workers’ compensation benefits. Learn when an injured worker may choose to use both programs.

 Don’t let your employer push you into using FMLA for a workplace injury.
 You are never obligated to use FMLA for a work injury, and cannot be legally prevented from filing a workers’ compensation claim.

 If you have to take time off of work because of a workplace injury and you’re worried about keeping your job, a workers’ comp lawyer can help you exercise your FMLA rights, if that is in your best interest.
+An attorney can also help you determine if there are any other parties who should pay for your work injury.

 Your employer is not allowed to pressure you or retaliate against you for filing a workers’ compensation claim or requesting FMLA leave.